How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Event Generation

-We distinguish searches for light new states $m_X<6 $ GeV and heavy new states $m_X\geq 6 $ GeV, because there is more background for softer photons and the photon trigger efficiency varies significantly with energy~\cite{Belle-II:2018jsg}.
-We apply a cut on the energy of the detected photon, $E_{CMS} \geq 1.8$ GeV, and use the Belle II angular acceptance regions as described in ~\cite{Belle-II:2018jsg}.
-The angular coverage consists of three regions; forward endcap $12.4^\circ < \theta < 31.4^\circ$, the mail barrel $32.2^\circ < \theta < 128.7^\circ$, and the backwards endcap $130.7^\circ < \theta < 155.1^\circ$.
-In a first step we impose an energy-dependent cut in the $\theta_\text{lab}-E_\text{CMS}$ plane, taking advantage of the correlation between energy and scattering angle for the distribution of the background events.
-In the left panel of Figure~\ref{fig:cuts} the dotted black contour defines the cut for light invisible states and the dash-dotted black contour defines the cut for heavy invisible states.
+In a first step, we impose an energy-dependent cut in the $\theta_\text{lab}-E_\text{CMS}$ plane, taking advantage of the correlation between energy and scattering angle for the distribution of the background events.
+The cut functions are polynomials that were fitted using an algorithm designed to minimise background events.
+In contrast to the cut functions in \cite{Duerr:2019dmv}, our cuts reduce the background from $\gamma \gamma \gamma$ and $\gamma \gamma$ final states.
+The details of the fit are explained in Appendix~\ref{app:ex_lims}.
+In the left panel of Figure~\ref{fig:cuts}, the dotted black contour defines the cut for light invisible states, and the dash-dotted black contour defines the cut for heavy invisible states.
 The parameter space enclosed by these contours is the fiducial region.
-In the case of polarized beams with the same helicity the energy-dependent $\theta_\text{lab}$-cut is shown by the black contour in the right panel of Figure~\ref{fig:cuts}.
-The reduced background allows for a large fiducial region compared to the unpolarized case, so that the separation for different mass regions is unnecessary.\\ In a second step we introduce a mass-dependent cut on $E_\text{CMS}$.
+In the case of polarized beams with the same helicity, the energy-dependent $\theta_\text{lab}$-cut is shown by the black contour in the right panel of Figure~\ref{fig:cuts}.
+The reduced background allows for a large fiducial region compared to the unpolarized case, so that the separation for different mass regions is unnecessary.\\ In a second step, we introduce a mass-dependent cut on $E_\text{CMS}$.
 The fixed relation between the final state photon energy and the mass of the invisible state is shown by the alternative y-axis in Figure~\ref{fig:cuts}.
-It allows a more targeted search since signal events are predicted by the invisble state mass.
-In addition to the energy-dependent $\theta_\text{lab}$-cut we only select events in a window of $m_X\pm 0.4 $ GeV.
-This window is shown in the left panel of Figure~\ref{fig:cuts} for the case of $m_X=5$ GeV. \\ The trigger efficiency $\epsilon_s$ is taken from~\cite{Belle-II:2018jsg} and interpolated for different masses as shown in Figure~\ref{fig:efficiency}.
-In the case of polarized beams we make the conservative choice to use the trigger efficiency for the low-mass region, which is worse than the efficiency expected for the high-mass region as long as $m_X< 8$ GeV.
+It allows a more targeted search since signal events are predicted by the invisible state mass.
+The inclusion of higher-order corrections causes a smearing in the final state photon energy, and hence in addition to the energy-dependent $\theta_\text{lab}$-cut we only select events in a window of $m_X\pm 0.4 $ GeV.
+This window is shown in the left panel of Figure~\ref{fig:cuts} for the case of $m_X=5$ GeV, which is wider than the one derived in the full Belle analysis based on the Novosibirsk function for higher masses $m_X$~\cite{Belle-II:2018jsg} and comparable to the energy window used in~\cite{Duerr:2019dmv}.
+We checked that it captures more than $95\%$ of the signal for the example given in~\cite{Belle-II:2018jsg} for $m_X=7 $ GeV.\\